-The secret to keeping the beta cells in your pancreas producing insulin normally for a longer time is to reduce insulin resistance with lifestyle interventions, such as weight loss, healthy eating and regular physical activity, and by keeping your blood glucose levels as close to normal as possible.
+The secret to keeping the beta cells in your pancreas producing insulin normally for a long time is to reduce insulin resistance with lifestyle interventions, such as weight loss, healthy eating, and regular physical activity, and by keeping your blood glucose levels as close to normal as possible.

 While type 2 diabetes may often be managed with lifestyle interventions or oral medications, insulin is sometimes required.

 Type 2 diabetes can be caused by a variety of factors: being overweight, being physically inactive, or your body’s inability to properly use the insulin it produces.
 In addition, those who have been previously identified as having impaired fasting glucose (IFG) or impaired glucose tolerance (IGT) are also at risk.

 What are the symptoms of type 2 diabetes?

 People with type 2 diabetes frequently experience certain symptoms.
 These include: